tomsalescamargo/prevenfire-iot/README.md

 # 📄 **License**

-This project is a proof of concept for robust temperature monitoring and alerting systems.
+This is a proof-of-concept platform for temperature monitoring and alerting.
-Feel free to adapt it to your environment (cold storage, pools, data centers, etc.) while maintaining best practices for security and scalability.
+You may adapt it for environments such as cold storage, pools, or data centers while maintaining good security and scalability practices.